calemaher/calemaher/README.md

 - 👋 Hi, I’m @calemaher
 - 👀 I’m interested in hiking, the gym, and board games
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on building a Transportation Maintenance Software
 - 📫 How to reach me, just shoot me a message!
 - ⚡ Fun fact: I have a Great Dane named Scooby!